Daisuke Jigen: Manga

+Jigen first appeared in chapter 7 of the manga "Magician" (魔術師, Majutsushi) in which he and his partner Lupin encounter a man named Pycal of whom they must defeat.
+In the end, Pycal’s fate is left ambiguous as soon as Lupin manages to replicate one of his magic tricks against him.

 Anime

-In the anime series, Jigen is an expert gunman who can shoot in 0.3 second with his Smith & Wesson Model 19.
+In the anime series, Jigen is an expert gunman who can supposedly shoot in 0.3 seconds with his Smith & Wesson Model 19.
 Although his M19 is his preferred weapon, he is skilled in a number of different firearms.

 Live-action

 The character was portrayed by Kunie Tanaka in the 1974 Japanese live-action film Lupin III: Strange Psychokinetic Strategy.
 The 2014 feature film featured Tetsuji Tamayama in the role.
+Tamayama reprised the role in a 2023 spin-off film titled after the character.

 Voice actors

 Daisuke Jigen was first voiced by Kiyoshi Kobayashi in both versions of the 1969 pilot film for the first anime, and he continued to voice the character for over fifty years.
 On September 7, 2021, a spokesperson for Kobayashi announced his retirement from the role; Kobayashi was the last remaining member of the franchise's original voice cast.
 Part 6 featured Kobayashi's final performance in its first episode, with Akio Ōtsuka taking over the role for the remainder of the series.
 In the Lupin Zero prequel ONA series, Jigen is voiced by Shunsuke Takeuchi.

 Prior to his retirement, Kobayashi's only absence from the role of Jigen had been for the 1987 original video animation The Fuma Conspiracy.
 Citing budget concerns, TMS declined to employ the regular voice cast; Banjō Ginga instead voiced Jigen in the film.

 Daisuke Jigen's English voice actor in the 1979 Toho dub of The Mystery of Mamo (in which the character was renamed "Dan Dunn") was not credited but is typically identified as Cliff Harrington.
 Steve Bulen voiced the character in several dubs produced by Streamline Pictures.
 Sean P. O'Connell (1995, AnimEigo).
 Eric Meyers (1996, Manga UK).
 John Snyder (2000, Animaze/Manga).
 Christopher Sabat voiced the character for Funimation Entertainment's dubs of several TV specials and theatrical films between 2002 and 2005, and for their 2013 dub of The Woman Called Fujiko Mine.
 Richard Epcar voiced Jigen in the Phuuz dub for Pioneer/Geneon's release of the second anime between 2003 and 2006, and reprises the role for Discotek Media's dubs of the fifth and sixth anime as well as several films and specials.
 Dan Woren voiced Jigen in the Bang Zoom!
 Entertainment dub for Discotek's 2015 release of the Jigen's Gravestone film and its two sequels.